 There really does seem to be a plan for almost every vehicle (under the 300,000 mile limit).
 However, its quote process is less impressive, and could be a deterrent to potential customers who have an aversion to sales calls.

-4. Liberty Bell Auto Protect: Best for additional benefits
+4. Liberty Bell Auto Protect: Best service for additional benefits

 Liberty Bell Auto Protect has some good features to recommend its warranty options.
 The number of car makes covered is above average (46 as opposed to the industry average of 40), though it does have the stipulations of the vehicle having under 140,000 miles and being manufactured after the year 2000.